Michae1Tanaka/Phase-3-Project-Family-Activity-Journal/notes/notes.md

 ## Read

-- [ ] As a user, I want to view all the activities my family has done.
+- [ x ] As a user, I want to view all the activities my family has done.
       Method: list_all_activities()
-- [ ] As a user, I want to categorize the activities (e.g., Outdoor, Indoor, Vacation).
-      Method: categorize_activity()
-- [ ] As a user, I want to view all activities in a specific category (e.g., all 'Outdoor' activities).
+- [ x ] As a user, I want to view all activities in a specific category (e.g., all 'Outdoor' activities).
       Method: list_activities_by_category()
-- [ ] As a user, I want to see the weather on the day of our activity.
-      Method: get_weather_for_activity()
-- [ ] As a user, I want to view all the categories available and see how many activities fall under each category.
+- [ x ] As a user, I want to view all the categories available and see how many activities fall under each category.
       Method: list_all_categories_with_counts()

 ## Update

-- [ ] As a user, I want to update a photo
+- [ x ] As a user, I want to update a photo
       Method: update_photo()
-- [ ] As a user, I want to update a category
+- [ x ] As a user, I want to update a category
       Method: update_category()
-- [ ] As a user, I want to update activity details
+- [ x ] As a user, I want to update activity details
       Method: update_activity_info() use a dict?

 ## Delete

-- [ ] As a user, I want to remove a photo from an activity.
+- [ x ] As a user, I want to remove a photo from an activity.
       Method: remove_photo_from_activity()
-- [ ] As a user, I want to delete an activity if I mistakenly added it.
+- [ x ] As a user, I want to delete an activity if I mistakenly added it.
       Method: delete_activity()
-- [ ] As a user, I want to delete a category if I have a typo or don't need it.
+- [ x ] As a user, I want to delete a category if I have a typo or don't need it.
       Method: delete_category()

 # Tables